 • From the Welcome tab, click Open Project on the left.
 Then use the options on the right to Open alignment project or open a recent document.

+- Drag an .msa file from the file explorer or desktop and drop it on an empty MegAlign Pro project window or tab.

 - Choose File > Open from the menu.

 - Click the Open a file tool ().

 - Press Ctrl/Cmd+O.